betaglot/betaglot/docs/guide/Systema/Theoria/BetaAnalogs/BetaActivities.md

 - AskAlex
 - What BetaModule is the mat?
-- A collar has lots of ViaSurfaces.
+- A collar has lots of ViaContacts.
 - Opponent is Eco

 ### BetaAnalogy